-The Board has ultimate responsibility for ensuring the ORSA process is executed in accordance with this policy.
+The Board has ultimate responsibility for ensuring the ORSA process is executed in accordance with the ORSA policy.
 The risk management function has day-to-day responsibility for conducting the ORSA process and producing ORSA reporting with assistance from the actuarial and other supporting functions.

-The ORSA process allows the Board to assess the current and potential future risks facing the Company to better understand the risk profile and to ensure that the Company is operating within its risk profile.
-The ORSA also informs the Executive Team and the Board on the level of capital resources needed to support the business plan.
+The ORSA process allows the Board to assess the current and potential future risks facing the Company to better understand the risk profile and to ensure that the Company is operating within its risk appetite and target solvency requirements.
+The ORSA also informs Senior Management and the Board on the level of capital resources needed to support the business plan.
 The information provided within the ORSA guides any risk mitigation actions, reassessment of risk profile and strategy, and decisions with regards to capital management.

-The Company has determined that the Solvency II Standard Formula, which encompasses the primary drivers of risk exposure, is appropriate to use to calculate the required solvency capital needs.
+The Company has determined that the Solvency II Standard Formula, as approved by the PRA, which encompasses the primary drivers of risk exposure, is appropriate to use to calculate the required solvency capital needs.
 The Standard Formula employs a mathematical model that provides a risk-based framework to determine appropriate levels of capitalisation.